 It’s six months after the Rohingya Crisis began - one of the most sudden and intense humanitarian crises in history.
-Since late August 2017, over 800, 000 Rohingya people have fled violence in the Rakhine State in Myanmar.
-They’ve come to neighbouring Bangladesh – a country ill-equipped to cope.
-More than 60% are women and children, and more people are arriving every day.
-Sadly, it’s estimated that 500,000 Rohingya have either witnessed or suffered sexual violence.
+Since late August 2017, over 680,000 Rohingya people have fled violence in the Rakhine State in Myanmar.
+They have come to neighbouring Bangladesh – a country ill-equipped to cope.
+Of these, 378,000 are aged under 18.

-- Women are girls are waiting until dark to go in privacy in the jungle, but this exposes them to attacks and sexual violence
+- Women and young girls are afraid - waiting until dark to go in privacy in the jungle, but this exposes them to attacks and sexual violence.

 - Adolescent girls and women have no means of maintaining menstrual hygiene

-- With no sanitation and hygiene, life-threatening diseases like diarrhoea and cholera can strike.
+- With limited access to sanitation and hygiene, life-threatening diseases like diarrhoea and cholera can strike.

 How you can help

 The scale of this humanitarian crisis is enormous and unlikely to be resolved quickly.
 We are working hard to help children and families recover and respond, both now and in the long term.

 - Build latrines so people, particular women and girls, can go to the toilet in safety

 - Construct sanitation facilities to halt the spread of disease

 - Run education sessions about hygiene and avoiding waterborne diseases